fiatrete/SDCN-Stable-Diffusion-Computing-Network/README.md

 - [ ] Rename project to DAN
 - [x] Management GUI for computing power donors
-    - [x] Add login to the SDCN website
+    - [x] Add login to the DAN website
     - [x] CRUD management of computing power provided by donors
 - [x] Workload ranking page
     - [x] Node-based workload ranking
     - [x] Donor-based workload ranking
     - [ ] Model-based workload ranking
     - [ ] API-based workload ranking
-- [ ] Basic SDCN functional interfaces
+- [ ] Basic DAN functional interfaces
     - [ ] Scale interface
     - [ ] Inpaint interface
     - [ ] Support for controlnet
 - [ ] Enrich examples in the playground
     - [ ] 2D to 3D style conversion
     - [ ] 3D to 2D style conversion
-- [ ] One-click installation of Stable Diffusion WebUI as an SDCN node (Windows & Linux supported)
+- [ ] One-click installation of Stable Diffusion WebUI as an DAN node (Windows & Linux supported)
     - [ ] Customize Stable Diffusion WebUI installer
     - [ ] Automatically download necessary model files
-    - [ ] Customize SDCN node daemon as intermediary for communication between Stable Diffusion WebUI and SDCN server
+    - [ ] Customize DAN node daemon as intermediary for communication between Stable Diffusion WebUI and DAN server
-- [ ] Image Stream (user generated by the SDCN tool and share to sdcn.info)
+- [ ] Image Stream (user generated by the DAN tool and share to opendan.ai)
     - [ ] Sharing mechanisms for images generated through API or playground
     - [ ] A page to display shared images in a waterfall flow
 - [ ] Constraints for the use of computing resources